-I am pleased to present you an interesting perspective of the day in the life of a patient with rheumatoid arthritis.
+I am pleased to present you with an interesting perspective of the day in the life of a patient with rheumatoid arthritis (RA).
 Rheumatoid arthritis is a form of arthritis that can cause pain, swelling, stiffness, redness, tenderness, and deformity of many joints of the body.
 For patients with this illness, each day's activities can present many challenges.
 Notice how this patient's record illustrates that the simplest of activities, which we often take for granted, can pose a significant obstacle for a patient with rheumatoid arthritis.

 Mrs. K.D. is a 43-year-old wife and mother of two children and suffers from severe rheumatoid arthritis.
 This is her story...